raydemay/pokedex/readme.md

 This project is still in active development, and new features and improvements will be added over time.

+## Requirements

+This project was built using Python 3.13

+- See `requirements.txt` for the necessary libraries.
+Install them with `pip install -r requirements.txt`

+**Running the application**

+1. Clone this repository.
+2. Navigate to the `src` directory.
+3. Run the `main.py` script

 ## License

 Pokémon and Pokémon character names are trademarks of Nintendo and Game Freak.